 The Porto boss remains hopeful of holding on to the highly-rated duo, despite speculation in the press linking the pair with moves to the Premier League.Porto coach Vitor Pereira is keeping optimistic that he will be able to call on the services of Joao Moutinho and Hulk for the start of the new season.

-The duo have been linked with moves to England in recent weeks, as new Tottenham coach Andre Villas-Boas has reportedly lined up the midfielder as a potential replacement for Luka Modric, while Chelsea are understood to be tracking the Brazilian forward.
+The duo has been linked with moves to England in recent weeks, as new Tottenham coach Andre Villas-Boas has reportedly lined up the midfielder as a potential replacement for Luka Modric, and Chelsea is understood to be tracking the Brazilian forward.